manisoni28/rebar-graph/rebar-graph-kubernetes/README.md

 Now you should be able to point your browser to [http://localhost:7474](http://localhost:7474) and use the neo4j console.

-Note: This neo4j instance is for demo purprosed only.
+Note: This neo4j instance is for demo purposes only.
 If the neo4j pod is restarted all data will be lost.

 ## Deploy rebar-graph-kubernetes